otacke/h5p-todo/README.md

 ### Content type for JSMOL
 [JSMOL](https://sourceforge.net/projects/jmol/) seems
 to be a library for rendering molecules in HTML5.
 Creating an H5P content type that displays the corresponding files is probably simple.
 The more challenging, but also cooler part would be to implement a decent editor.

+### Text utilities
+The text utilities library could also benefit from some syllable/word/sentence counting capabilities (+Flesch-Kincaid, ...), might be some extra library, too.